 Colin is CEO of SVM Asset Management, an independent Edinburgh-based investment group, and brings business, financial and change management experience to the Board.
 Through his career, he has served on third sector boards focused on health, education and professionalism.
 This has included appointments as the Deputy Chair and Chair of the Audit and Risk Committee on the boards of Chest Heart & Stroke Scotland and of CFA Institute, a global professional body.
 Colin has links with three Scottish universities as a guest lecturer or Honorary Professor: Glasgow, Stirling and Heriot-Watt, principally on behavioural economics.
 As a qualified Actuary, he can also contribute his knowledge of risk management, data science and demographics.

-Jane-Claire is Chief Executive Officer at Chest Heart and Stroke Scotland, a leading charity that successfully relaunched in 2018 with health inequality and a human rights based approach centred as a key priority for strategy and delivery.
-The charity works with the one in five people affected by Scotland's most serious long term conditions and pushed the boundaries of what can be achieved in tackling health inequalities by opening the flagship Drumchapel Hub.
+Jane-Claire is Chief Executive Officer at Chest Heart and Stroke Scotland, a leading health charity working with the one in five people affected by Scotland's most serious long-term conditions, delivering with health inequality and human rights based approaches at the centre.
+The charity works with the one in five people affected.
+In 2020/21 this has included developing services in partnership with the NHS and Scottish Government for an emerging health condition, Long Covid, and responding to the Covid 19 pandemic through a unique Kindness programme delivered by over eight thousand volunteers.
 She has also held posts at Diabetes UK, the Scottish Parliamentary Corporate Body and NUS Scotland; and was previously a non-Executive Member of NHS Health Scotland.
 Jane-Claire is also a Commissioner at the Scottish Human Rights Commission, bringing corporate, governance and equality and human rights in practice experience.
 She holds an MA Hons, an MBA, and a post graduate diploma in Quality in Health Leadership.
 Jane-Claire has an interest in women's leadership development, mentoring young women starting out in their career, and presenting on the challenges and opportunities of being a working mum with senior experience in the public and third sector.